In 2018, the UK government published a waste management strategy for England.

 Education centres can also benefit from this approach if it’s implemented by local authorities.
 Commercial businesses must ensure that everything is done to reuse, recycle or recover waste.

-With recycling targets for household waste at 50 per cent, it should be possible for the education sector to meet those targets too.
+With recycling targets for household waste are at 50 per cent, it should be possible for the education sector to meet those targets too.

 Education is key here – and while there is no perfect world, doing the right thing in the most cost-effective manner will always be a solid principle to adhere to.